-Ms. Sujata Saunik is an Indian Administrative Service officer, 1987 batch, at the rank of Principal Secretary to the Government of Maharashtra and current Takemi Fellow in Global Health and Population at Harvard TH Chan School of Public Health, Harvard University.
+Ms. Sujata Saunik is an Indian Administrative Service officer, 1987 batch, at the rank of Principal Secretary to the Government of Maharashtra and former 2017-2018 Takemi Fellow in Global Health and Population at Harvard TH Chan School of Public Health, Harvard University.
 Her research paper is looking at the results of analysis of claim data of the patients who received treatment under the state level insurance-based health care scheme for treatments in empaneled hospitals from July 2012 to February 2018.

 Posted as Principal Secretary of Financial Reform on December 3, 2016: